About me

 I am a JSPS postdoctoral fellow in Prof. Daniel Packwood’s group, where I work on understanding self-assembled structures and their applications in chemical biology.

-Before starting this position, I worked as a postdoctoral researcher in Fernanda Duarte’s group at the University of Oxford.
+Before, I worked as a postdoctoral researcher in Fernanda Duarte’s group at the University of Oxford.
 I earned my Ph.D. from TU Delft under the supervision of Prof. Jan van Esch and dr. Alex de Vries (University of Groningen).
 My Ph.D. thesis is entitled “Molecular modeling of supramolecular structures.”

 Research Intrest